 MEXICAN CHOCOLATE CALIENTE (for eight)

-Mexican chocolate today is known for the addition of cinnamon, which arrived in Mexico in 16th century from Spain’s colonies in the Philippine Islands.
+Mexican chocolate today is known for the addition of cinnamon, which arrived in Mexico in the 16th century from Spain’s colonies in the Philippine Islands.
 Instead of a molino, the traditional Mexican wooden tool for mixing and foaming chocolate, this recipe accomplishes satisfactory results with a wire whisk.

 ½ cup well chilled heavy cream

 2 teaspoons confectioners’ sugar

 2 drops pure almond extract